skillcoin-solana/.github/profile/readme.md

-We were considering creating a website where individuals could exchange their skills for digital currencies such as Bitcoin.
+We were considering creating a website where individuals could exchange their skills for digital currencies such as Solana.
 It wouldn't just be a platform for swapping skills; it would also serve as a tool to introduce more people to the concept and usage of cryptocurrencies.

 Picture a straightforward website where you can showcase your talents, whether it's graphic design, writing, coding, or any other skill, and receive payment in digital currencies.
 It would function as a welcoming community where members support each other.